MEDIA CONTACT Gina Davis, gdavis@zerotothree.org

 Dr. Sandhyaa Iyengar (Philadelphia) is a board-certified developmental and behavioral pediatrician at the Children’s Hospital of Philadelphia.
 She specializes in diagnostic evaluations and ongoing care for children with developmental disabilities, including autism spectrum disorder and attention-deficit hyperactivity disorder, as well as developmental monitoring for young children with delays and genetic conditions.

 Cindy La (Illinois) is the director of children and youth services at the Chinese American Service League.
-La previously served as executive director of education for a nonprofit, where she helped expand programming in early childhood, youth services and adult education in Chicago.
+She previously served as executive director of education for a nonprofit, where she helped expand programming in early childhood, youth services and adult education in Chicago.
 She specializes in behavioral play therapy with school-age children and supporting family engagement.

 Stephanie McNerney (Virginia) is a neurodevelopmental and behavioral pediatric nurse practitioner at the University of Virginia Children’s Neurodevelopmental and Behavioral Pediatrics program.
 She founded and serves as medical director of the Village Care Program, which supports children in the child welfare system.
 She also leads the Early Development Clinic and International Development Clinic, focusing on early diagnosis and support for at-risk infants and refugee children.